linpengcheng/PurefunctionPipelineDataflow/README.md

   So I think Intel, AMD, ARM, supercomputing, etc. will adopt the "warehouse/workshop model", which is an inevitable trend in the development of computer hardware.

-- Out-of-order execution

-  Out-of-order execution is a product of wrong programming methodology, wrong computer architecture and weak compiler conditions.

-  In the "warehouse/workshop model", the workshop is an orderly and high-speed ray.
-  The warehouse scheduling function performs dynamic planning and unified scheduling for all workshops and resources, without conflict and competition, and runs in the optimal order and efficiency.

 Finally, "Warehouse/Workshop Model" and "Von Neumann Architecture" will become the two major architectures in the IT field.